 The KASM project will deliver enhanced visibility and analysis capabilities regarding the power flows and stability of the 132 kV network to control room engineers and outage and network planners.

-These capabilities will enable UK Power Networks to:
+These capabilities enabled UK Power Networks to:

 The Kent Active System Management project has been designed to address a number of pragmatic issues related to reliability, capacity, and outage planning.
 The project will:

 The project will demonstrate the use of contingency analysis in the control room of a GB DNO for the first time; control rooms do not currently have real-time data handling capacity.
 The conclusions and learning achieved from the project will be instrumental in helping other DNOs implement similar solutions, thus taking a first step in modernising the GB distribution network.